saloni111/RealTimeDocColabPlatform/README.md

 - Smooth cursor behavior
 - Professional Google Docs-like interface

-*Note: Replace the video link above with your actual demo video URL*
+**To view the demo:**
+1. Download the repository
+2. Open `dochub-demo.mov` in your video player
+3. See DocHub's real-time collaboration in action!

+*The demo video shows the complete user experience from document creation to real-time collaboration.*

 ## Table of contents